kmoens/jqGrid/README.md

 All other language files and plugins are available from CDN too.
 See [the wiki article](https://github.com/free-jqgrid/jqGrid/wiki/Access-free-jqGrid-from-different-CDNs) for more details about the usage of free jqGrid from CDNs and RawGit.

 Remark: the above URLs will be available **after publishing** the release of the version of 4.15.5.

+### New main features implemented in the version 4.15.5-CS.2 compared with 4.15.5-CS.1:
+* Don't provide a name to the fields in the filter toolbar, it creates problems when regular forms are defined.

+### New main features implemented in the version 4.15.5-CS.1 compared with 4.15.5-CS:
+* Bug fix in generation of the options dropdown for the filter, the `span` tag was not properly created in combiion with modern JQuery versions.

 ### New main features implemented in the version 4.15.5.CS compared with 4.15.5:
 * Bug fix in scrollable grids: the height is not always calculated correctly, which implied that the scrollbar was not visible, and that not all records would be visible.